-- 1. Safety Awareness: Complying with the procedures necessary to ensure a safe and healthy work environment - Is cognizant of the environment and potential hazards - Follows established safety procedures - Evaluates changes in the environment with respect to their impact on safety of self and others - Promotes effective local, state or national security operations for the protection of people, data, property and institutions - Complies with safety procedures and proper ways to perform work - Understands potential threats created by deviation from safety procedures and improper use of tools and equipment - Follows safety procedures and uses safety equipment as specified by user manuals and safety training - Uses personal protection equipment including safety glasses, work boots and hard hats
+- 1. Safety Awareness: Complying with the procedures necessary to ensure a safe and healthy work environment - Follows established safety procedures, uses tools and equipment in compliance with user manuals and training; and complies with safety procedures and proper ways to perform work; and keeps personal safety equipment in good working order. - Evaluates changes in the environment with respect to their impact on safety of self and others - Promotes effective local, state or national security operations for the protection of people, data, property and institutions - Always uses personal protection equipment including safety glasses, work boots, hard hats and gloves. - Is cognizant of the environment and potential hazards; calls attention to these hazardous conditions as they arise; alerts co-workers and supervisory personnel to hazardous conditions and deviations from safety procedures in a timely manner and Stops the job if there are unsafe working conditions